clamsproject/aapb-annotations/repository_level_conventions.md

 It is assumed that different video players will regenerate images on screen slightly differently based on the decompression algorithms.
 To that end, it is unlikely that even given a specific time moment that a person in one place would be able to extract exactly the same pixels in a frame as another person doing it somewhere else.
+The other reason frames was not chosen to split seconds is that the collection also contains radio assets with audio only.
+Audio does not have frames.
 ### Imprecision in Annotation in General
 Data Quality processes are currently still being built.
 Currently, datasets do not have a data quality checklist applied to them.
 This means there are possible typos in anything that must be typed.
 Other general data messiness is also possible.